juwens/cheat-sheet/unity/raw_editor.md

 is what in Photoshop "Save as > Photoshop Raw" produces.
 No further specification or alternatives

+# Editor/Viewer for "Unity/Photoshop Raw"

+# What did work

+- IrfanView (Viewing worked; but was not able to import saved File)

 # What didn't work

 - XNView: couldn't display raw files properly